 - Subtype 4 – Ocular Rosacea: Occurs when rosacea manifests in and around the eyes.
 Symptoms include sties, burning, tearing up, dry eye, swollen eyelids, and corneal damage, which can lead to vision loss

-Burnaby and Vancouver patients with rosacea can experience several of these subtypes at once, or they may occur one by one.
+Vancouver patients with rosacea can experience several of these subtypes at once, or they may occur one by one.
 Although rosacea doesn’t necessarily evolve from one subtype to another, each individual symptom can worsen, progressing from mild to moderate to severe.

 Because of the potential long-term effects, it’s recommended that patients who may be suffering from rosacea seek early diagnosis and treatment to minimize the impact of the condition.